-The policies of the International Congress on Medieval Studies, hosted by Western Michigan University's Medieval Institute, include the University's policy on diversity and inclusion, as well as policies concerning concerning papers, participation and sessions others developed by the Congress Committee, often in consultation with the Board of the Medieval Institute.
+The policies of the International Congress on Medieval Studies, hosted by Western Michigan University's Medieval Institute, include the University's policy on diversity and inclusion, as well as policies concerning papers, participation and sessions developed by the Congress Committee, often in consultation with the Board of the Medieval Institute.
 See also our privacy statement.

 Diversity and inclusion

 Diversity at Western Michigan University encompasses inclusion, acceptance, respect and empowerment.
 This means understanding that each individual is unique and that our commonalities and differences make the contributions we have to offer all the more valuable.
 Diversity includes the dimensions of race, ethnicity, and national and regional origins; sex, gender identity and sexual orientation; socioeconomic status, age, physical attributes and abilities; and religious, political, cultural and intellectual ideologies and practices.